Written by: MediHealth PRO Editorial Team

 Q4.
 How long does a nap transition last?

-Most nap transitions take two to six weeks to settle.
+Most nap transitions take two to eight weeks to settle.
 Some, such as the 2-to-1 transition, can take longer.
 Staying consistent with the new schedule helps the process move more smoothly.

 Q5.
 What are wake windows?